Saint Thomas Christian denominations: Beginning of Anglican - Malankara Church relationship

 The Malankara Marthoma Syrian Church evolved from the Malankara Syrian Church in the late 19th century.
 It was a resultant of a reform under the patronage of Anglican missionaries among the Puthankoor Thomas Christians.
 The relationship between the Anglican church and the Malankara Syrian Church dates to the late 18th century when the British helped Dionysios I (Thoma VI) to secure his position against his rival Bishop Abraham Kurillos Kattumangatt.
 It further solidified during Dionysius Joseph I's term due to the support the Anglicans offered him to overthrow Thoma XI, the last dynastic leader of the Puthankoor, and establish himself as the Malankara Metropolitan recognised by the State.
 They collaborated with the Malankara Church in founding the Syrian Seminary in Kottayam and this relationship reached its peak during Dionysius Giwargis Punnathara's reign.
-He was succeeded by Giwargis Philexinos Kidangan, the Thozhiyur Metropolitan and an ally of the Anglican CMS missionaries.
+He was succeeded by Geevarghese Mar Philoxenos II the Thozhiyur Metropolitan and an ally of the Anglican CMS missionaries.
 However he had to relinquish the throne in two years and consecrate Dionysios Philippos of Cheppad as the next Malankara Metropolitan without informing the Patriarch of Antioch.